TaiwoAmao/TaiwoAmao/README.md

 #### Hi there, I'm Taiwo 👋

-I'm an Application Engineer and a Cloud DevOps Engineer
+I'm an Application Engineer and a Cloud Engineer

    - 👨‍💻 I’m passionate about the cloud, particularly continuous integration and continuous delivery in the cloud
-   - 🎻 Outside of work, I love exploring places and nature; I also love to counsel and mentor younger ones to be balanced (spiritually,career,family,Health)
+   - 🎻 Outside of work, I love exploring places and nature; I also love to counsel and mentor younger ones to be balanced (spiritually,career, family, Health)
-   - 🥅 2023 Goals: get a job as a Application/Cloud Engineer in a Fintech.
+   - 🥅 2023 Goals: get a job as an Application/Cloud Engineer in a Fintech.
    - 🐱 I have 2 brothers, the younger one is a certified medical doctor and my twin is an educationist
    - ⚡ Fun fact: Never smoked; never drunk
    - 🌱 I’m currently applying myself in the area of cloud DevOps